ivatt260/TinyPascal/Tests/README.txt

               Software Practice and Experience, thus the usage of ".mod".

+              Note that this uses "Peek" and "Poke" to direct memory access, and this file is set up to use 0xA000; Kelly Loyd reported using 0x2000 in his ROM in High Address Space MemberSHIP card.
+Change the address in the maze3a.mod, then recompile, and reassemble the resulting ".asm" file, to create the .hex file at the correct memory partition.

-              execute this by (say) "TinyPascal < maze3a.mod" this results in the file "assemblerOut.asm" - copy this manually to "maze3a.asm".
+              Execute this by (say) "TinyPascal < maze3a.mod" this results in the file "assemblerOut.asm" - copy this manually to "maze3a.asm".